 - A bit on the expensive end - but you’re paying for top notch quality with this one

-Don’t rule it out as a backpacking set if you’re a strong hiker or if your hiking backpack is otherwise fairly lightweight — it’s more heavy than it is cumbersome.
-If you’re hiking with a lightweight sleeping bag, backpacking sleeping pad and highly packable rain jacket to name a few crucial items, then your backpack might have plenty of space/weight capacity for this unit.
+Don’t rule it out as a backpacking set if you’re a strong hiker or if your hiking backpack is otherwise fairly lightweight – it’s heavier than it is cumbersome.
+If you’re hiking with a lightweight sleeping bag, backpacking sleeping pad, and a highly packable rain jacket to name a few crucial items, then your backpack might have plenty of space/weight capacity for this unit.